ChristosMavrikis/TxMM_Research_Project/README.md

 # Figures <h1>
 In the figures folder you can find images/txt of the results of the project.
 The results are plotted using matplotlib and contain output about the sentiment, emotions , most common words and the topics.
 More specifically:
- * Bullet list Figure 1
+ * Bullet  Figure 1
- * Bullet list Figure 2
+ * Bullet  Figure 2
- * Bullet list Figure 3
+ * Bullet  Figure 3
+ * Bullet  Figure 4
+ * Bullet  Figure 5
+ * Bullet  Figure 6
+ * Bullet  Figure 7
+ * Bullet  Figure 8